nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Tag

       Use case resumes from step 3.
 * 2b.
-User uses find food stalls command with the wrong syntax.
+User uses the find food stalls command with the wrong syntax.
     * 2a1.
 FoodWhere sends an error message to the User, indicating that the syntax is incorrect, and attaches the correct syntax format in the message.

       Use case ends.
 ****

-**Use case 10: Find food reviews**
+**Use case 12: Find food reviews**

 **MSS**